isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

 OK, now the cluster should be alive and waiting for something to do.
-You can go and see the VMs in your google cloud console.
+You can go and see the VMs in your google cloud console, monitoring their workloads.

-The task will be to read a file from our bucket and report the size of the table.
+The (below) task will be to read a file from our bucket and report the size of the table.

 .. code-block:: r